-There is a problem, we didn't do the right thing.
-We broke the law, we dishonored God, we were not righteous, we did not honor God, we dishonored him.
-You are absolutely right, we receive the white stone and not guilty verdict.
-We were justified but we didn't deserve the guilty verdict, we were not justified by ourselves.
+So we are all sinners, we all fall short of the glory of God but how does God saves us?
+It is because we are justified by His grace as a gift.
+There is a logical problem, we didn't do the right thing.
+We broke the law, we dishonored God, we were not righteous.
+You are absolutely right! we receive the white stone the symobol of the not guilty verdict.
+We were justified but we didn't deserve the not -guilty verdict, we were not justified based on our own merit nor behavior for intrinsically we deserved death.